 Don’t be fooled into thinking this means it doesn’t perform well, though.
 What it lacks in price, it more than makes up for in power.

-The 3-pin male connectors are compatible with a wider range of microphones, while the female connector can be plugged into various recording equipment, including mixers and audio interfaces.
+The 3-pin male connectors are compatible with a broader range of microphones, while the female connector can be plugged into various recording equipment, including mixers and audio interfaces.

 - A budget-friendly pack of two XLR microphone cables that are available in a variety of lengths